 So far, we have only focused on the seller's revenue when designing auctions.
 An alternative objective can be the maximization of the \textsl{global welfare} of the system, which is the sum of the seller's revenue and all bidders' utility.

-Even though reserve prices largely increase the seller's revenue, they actually significantly decrease of the expected total welfare, as the item will sometimes not be allocated, as soon as all (or at least the highest in lazy auction) bidders have values below their reserve prices.
+Even though reserve prices largely increase the seller's revenue, they actually significantly decrease the expected total welfare, as the item will sometimes not be allocated.
+This happens when all bidders (or at least the highest one in lazy auctions) have values below their reserve prices.

-\begin{example2} To illustrate this decrease in welfare, we are going to consider a simple toy example.
+\begin{example2} To illustrate this decrease in welfare, we are going to consider a simple example.
 There are $n=2$ symmetric bidders with a value drawn uniformly over $[0,1]$.
 Because of the symmetry, the optimal reserve price is the same for both bidders hence lazy and eager auctions coincide (and we do not need to specify the rule).
 In this simple case, $r^* = \psi^{-1}(0) = 1/2$.
 As a consequence, the item is allocated as soon as one bidder bids above 1/2, which happens with probability $3/4$.
 Otherwise, the item is not sold (which obviously happens with probability $1/4$).
-Simple computations shows that changing the design from a second-price auction without reserve price to a second-price auction with optimal reserve price yields \begin{itemize} \item a \textbf{12,5 \% decrease} of the global welfare (from $2/3$ to $7/12$). \item a \textbf{50 \% decrease} of a bidder's utility (from $1/6$ to $1/12$). \item a \textbf{25 \% increase} of the seller's revenue (from $1/3$ to $5/12$). \end{itemize} \end{example2}
+Simple computations show that changing the design from a second-price auction without reserve price to a second-price auction with optimal reserve price yields \begin{itemize} \item a {12,5 \% decrease} of the global welfare (from $2/3$ to $7/12$). \item a {50 \% decrease} of every single bidder's utility (from $1/6$ to $1/12$). \item a {25 \% increase} of the seller's revenue (from $1/3$ to $5/12$). \end{itemize} \end{example2}